Understanding the deflection of the `Cartwheel CME': data analysis and modeling: Data analysis

-Also, we reconstruct the CME from the EUV 195 and coronagraph images from the three viewpoints (SOHO, STA and STB).
-To reproduce the evolution of the deflecting CME from the low corona we use, for the first time, a non-radial GCS model.
+In addition, we reconstruct the CME from the EUV 195 \AA and white-light images from the three viewpoints (SOHO, STA and STB).
+To reproduce the evolution of the deflecting CME from the low corona we use, for the first time, a non-radial Graduated Cylindrical Shell (GCS) model.
 In this way, the CME footpoints coordinates can be fixed while the CME front can vary in latitude and longitude.
 We use the \textit{SolarSoft} routine \texttt{rtcloudwidget}, the parameters tuned for the reconstruction are: latitude, longitude, tilt angle, height, half angle, ratio and non-radial tilt.
 The latter allows to change the angle subtended by the CME axis and the radial plane defined by the footpoints and the solar center.
 This adds a degree of freedom in the reconstruction, which may produce a new set of solutions.
 However, as the footpoints are characterized by the latitude, longitude, and tilt angle these parameters remain unchanged throughout the full evolution of the CME.
 This is an improvement over previous reconstructions as the deflection can be better captured and the coordinates of the CME front are more accurately determined while CME footpoints remain in the source region.
-Table~\ref{tbl-gcs} shows the parameters used for the non-radial GCS reconstruction and Table~\ref{tbl-coord} (Appendix~\ref{app:tabla}) shows the coordinates for both GCS and triangulation reconstruction techniques, for the prominence and the CME, in EUV and white-light images, respectively.
-The prominence is tracked from 08:15 UT to 11:15 UT ($[1.03-3.08]\,R_\sun$), and the CME can be modeled from 09:25 UT to 11:45 UT ($[1.24-4.1]\,R_\sun$).
+Figure~\ref{fig:GCS} shows the projected centers of the CME modeled by the GCS in color dots (from 9:25 UT in violet to 11:45 UT in yellow), left panels show the base difference images of 195 \AA filters (for STA, SOHO, and STB) and the GCS wire and cross section circle for 10:05 UT, right panels show the base difference of white-light images (also for STA, SOHO, and STB) including the projected cross section circles of the GCS model.
+Table~\ref{tbl-gcs} shows the parameters used for the non-radial GCS reconstruction and Table~\ref{tbl-coord} (Appendix~\ref{app:tabla}) shows the coordinates for both GCS and triangulation reconstruction techniques, for the prominence and the CME, in EUV, and white-light images, respectively.
+The prominence is tracked from 08:15 UT to 11:15 UT ($1.03-3.08\,R_\sun$), and the CME can be modeled from 09:25 UT to 11:45 UT ($1.24-4.1\,R_\sun$).